 Stored Uncovered in Glass Jar

 - For this first method, you’ll need a mason jar or any glass jar you can put your parsley in.

 - Keep in mind that you don’t have to completely fill the glass jar with water.
-You can put just enough to submerge the roots of your parsley, and then store it in a cool, dry place away from too much heat and moisture.
+You can put just enough to submerge its roots and then store the fresh parsley in a cool, dry place away from too much heat and moisture.

 Stored in a Covered Glass

-This one is just like the first “bouquet” method, the only difference is you use a zip-lock bag or any bag to cover the whole herb.
-According to this article from NC State University, the bag is for two things: to lock the moisture in and to avoid excess moisture and heat from going in.
+This one is just like the first “bouquet” method, but the only difference is you use a ziplock bag or any bag to cover the whole herb.
+According to NC State University, the bag is for two things: to lock the moisture in and to avoid excess moisture and heat from going in.
 As mentioned earlier, too much moisture will make herbs slimy while too much heat will make them wilt.

 The secret to this method is storing your parsley in a cool and dry place like the uncovered bouquet method.
 Though this one just ensures added protection.